Rarity of rocket-driven Penrose extraction in Kerr spacetime: Thrust Model and Equations of Motion

 \subsection{Throttle Function}

-Thrust is activated only inside the \emph{extraction zone} where Penrose extraction ($E_{\rm ex} < 0$) is achievable.
-The extraction limit radius $R_{\rm extraction}$ is computed dynamically as the maximum radius where $E_{\rm ex} < 0$ is geometrically possible given the current orbit parameters.
+We activate thrust only inside the \emph{extraction zone} where Penrose extraction ($E_{\rm ex} < 0$) is achievable.
+We compute the extraction limit radius $R_{\rm extraction}$ dynamically as the maximum radius where $E_{\rm ex} < 0$ is geometrically possible given the current orbit parameters.
 We implement this using a smooth throttle function $\chi(r)$: